jack11wagner/jack11wagner/README.md

 * My name is Jack Wagner
-* I am currently a junior Computer Science major at Moravian University
+* Currently a junior Computer Science major at Moravian University
-* I am interested in a career in Data Science
+* Interested in a career in Data Science
+* Languages: Python, Java